Can You Get An SBA Loan with a Bankruptcy?

 Bottom line: sometimes you just need to keep looking

-What Kind of Rate to Expect?
+What Kind of Rate to Expect After a Bankruptcy?

 Good question…it is hard to know as everyone’s situation is different and every lender has different “SBA bankruptcy” guidelines.

-The older the BK and the better you and your business look on paper, the better the odds are that you will get a loan that is just as good as someone who does not have a BK.
+The older the bankruptcy and the better you and your business look on paper, the better the odds are that you will get a loan that is just as good as someone who does not have a BK.
 The less old the BK and the less great you look on paper, the worse the deal.
 Simple as that.